 Shipboard entertainment options - Fun and Sport

 The 3-deck high Grand Atrium is located midship and has an open-floor design.
 All Atrium levels have natural light and offer floor-ceiling sea views.
 Iona's Grand Atrium is a new concept for PandO, created by architecture and interior design practice Jestico+Whiles, the creators of The Yas Hotel (Abu Dhabi), W Hotel (London) and Aqua Shard (restaurant in the Shard).
 Grand Atrium is the ship's key entertainment space that hosts from morning coffee to evening drinks.

 - "Headliners Theatre" (decks 6-7) is the ship's main show lounge for grand-style music and dance productions in the evenings.
-The theater has comfortable plush seating and latest LED and sound technologies.
-The 2-deck-high auditorium during the day serves as complimentary Cinema and also offers matinee performances and fun activities (Q&As, port talks, lectures).
-In the evenings, full-scale productions offer West End-style shows, stand-up comedy and cabaret performances.
+The theater has comfortable plush seating and the latest LED and sound technologies.
+The 2-deck-high auditorium during the day serves as a complimentary Cinema and also offers matinee performances and fun activities (Q&As, port talks, lectures).
+In the evenings, full-scale productions offer West End-style shows, stand-up comedy, and cabaret performances.

-- "The 710 Club" has stylish cocktail bar (professional mixologists) and offers live acoustic music by top quality performers.
+- "The 710 Club" has a stylish cocktail bar (professional mixologists) and offers live acoustic music by top quality performers.

 - "Ocean Studios" is a boutique cinema with comfortable seating and 4 screens running throughout the day classic movies and recent blockbusters.
-The Cinema is fitted with latest surround sound technology.
+The Cinema is fitted with the latest surround sound technology.

 - "The Club House" (Deck 8) is multi-purpose indoor/outdoor space for families to enjoy afternoon entertainment and play fun games.
 In the evening, it becomes late-night "music hall" for dancing and live performances by the Iona ship’s band (named "Pulse").

 - "The Ivory Suite" (Deck 17, adjacent to Crow’s Nest and Epicurean) is the ship's chapel - venue for weddings and vow renewals.